 No loud flowers, stripes or wild designs that distract from you.
 If you put on the shirt or blouse, and you see it before you see your face it’s probably not what you want to wear for your business portrait.
 Solid colors or striped shirts with muted colors work well.
 Stay away from white, unless you have a coat to go over it.
 White distracts from your face; the eye goes to the white shirt first.
 Sleeveless is also a

-Our website has samples of the backgrounds that are available; basic backgrounds are included with the $35 price, and we have many premium backgrounds available for just $5 extra.
-It’s best to select a background that goes with the colors of your business card or website.
+Our website has samples of the backgrounds that are available; It’s best to select a background that goes with the colors of your business card or website.
 If

 With a business portrait being so important, you want it to look the best it can be, and that means a little retouching.
 Out little

-The sitting doesn’t take long, most settings last about ten minutes.
+The setting doesn’t take long, most settings last about ten minutes.
 We take a few shots then take a look at them to see if we have something you

 So a good Business portrait is simple, just a put a little thought into it before you’re sitting and you will show the world who you are.